Hemda Ben-Yehuda: Early years; name changes

 Hemdah Ben‑Yehuda was born Beila Jonas in Drissa (Verkhnyadzvinsk), Belarus to Shelomo Naphtali Herz Jonas (1840–1896) and his wife Rivka Leah.
-She was the fifth of the seven children.
+She was the fifth of seven children.

 During her early years she underwent several name changes.
 When she was nine years old, her father renamed her Belle.
 Upon the family's move to Moscow she became Paula.
 It was not until her marriage that her husband bestowed upon her the name Hemdah.
 Her married name is written with or without final "h": Hemda/Hemdah, Ben-Yehudah/Ben-Yehuda.

 In Moscow

 In 1882, the family settled in Moscow.
 Here she attended Russian primary and high school before continuing to a women's college of science to study chemistry.

 In 1891, her eldest sister Deborah (b.
 1855), who was married to Eliezer Ben-Yehuda, died of tuberculosis in Jerusalem.
 Only a few weeks later Ben-Yehuda, who knew Hemdah from his visits to her family, hastened to ask her to marry him, claiming that this had been Deborah's wish before her death.
 Paula agreed at once, but her father objected to the match, both because of the fifteen-year difference in age between the two and also because he feared that, like her sister, she would be infected by the tuberculosis from which Ben-Yehuda suffered.